infinum/eightshift-docs/website/docs/basics/extending-classes.md

 In your new class, you have a `register` method that must be in every class that registers WordPress action hooks or filters.
 We call these **service classes**.

 Your class contains three action hooks now.
-From this example, you can see that if you don't want to use some functionality, remove the action, and it is not used anymore.
-For more details on what each hook's callback does, go to the extended class in Eightshift-libs and see the logic defined there.
+From this example, you can see that, if you don't want to use some functionality, remove the action, and it will not be used anymore.
+For more details on what each hook's callback does, go to the extended class in the Eightshift-libs and see the logic defined there.